Organisational Change Readiness Assessment

 Ideally, we bring as many people as possible into affective commitment as part of our change readiness preparations.

-In some situations, we may also be interested in the change readiness outside the organisation, such as the readiness of our organisation’s customers.
+In some situations, you may also be interested in the change readiness outside the organisation, such as the readiness of our organisation’s customers.
 This might be applicable where we are keen to push change outwards rather than responding to customer demand.
 For example, if we want to drive more customers to use a mobile app to engage with us, instead of more traditional methods of interaction.
 This may be organisation-driven because it is the organisation that will enjoy the primary benefits, such as cost reductions.
 Usually, the customer is likely to benefit too, and the change management work will need to include communicating to customers a compelling reason to make the changes we want to see.
 When it comes to gauging customer readiness, we may want to set up focus groups to assess their willingness and capacity to change.

 What should a change readiness assessment focus on?